thrushlang/.github/profile/README.md

 ## Shiny Features

-- Support for quantum programming for quantum machines using Q# as a backend compiler.
+- Support for quantum programming for quantum machines using Q# underhood.

 ## LLVM